 Application and Admission

-A student must have completed or be in process of completing the required pre‐major courses through Semester 4 (attached) before filing for admission into the program.
+A Student must have completed or be in process of completing the required pre‐major courses through Semester 4 (attached) before applying for admission into the program.
 Admission is competitive, with a limited number of clinical training positions available.

 There shall be no discrimination on the basis of age, sex, race, color, religion, national origin, marital status, physical or mental handicap for admission to the program.

 Essential functions represent the technical or non‐academic requirements of the Program and the Profession that all students must master to successfully participate in the Program.
 All students must meet the following non-academic technical standards and essential functions;

 The student must be able to read charts and graphs, read instrument scales, discriminate color, read microscopic materials, and record results.